dileepadrd/python-challenge/read_me.md

    * The average of the changes in Profit/Losses over the entire period
    * The greatest increase in profits (date and amount) over the entire period
    * The greatest decrease in losses (date and amount) over the entire period

+## The folder structure

+main.ipynb - this is the main python file.

+output_exporter.py - This fild contain the method to write output of the program.
+The reason that this function is moved to another module is to increase the code reusability.

+resource - the resources directory contain all data files required to execute the programm.

 ## How to run the programm